fireinrain/github-trending/README.md

 ## All language

+* 【2024-05-22】[naklecha / llama3\-from\-scratch](https://github.com/naklecha/llama3-from-scratch) - llama3 implementation one matrix multiplication at a time
+* 【2024-05-22】[folke / tokyonight.nvim](https://github.com/folke/tokyonight.nvim) - 🏙 A clean, dark Neovim theme written in Lua, with support for lsp, treesitter and lots of plugins.
+Includes additional themes for Kitty, Alacritty, iTerm and Fish.
 * 【2024-05-21】[Raphire / Win11Debloat](https://github.com/Raphire/Win11Debloat) - A simple, easy to use powershell script to remove bloatware apps from windows, disable telemetry, bing in windows search aswell as perform various other changes to declutter and improve your windows experience  This script works for both windows 10 and windows 11
 * 【2024-05-21】[folke / tokyonight nvim](https://github.com/folke/tokyonight.nvim) - 🏙 A clean, dark Neovim theme written in Lua, with support for lsp, treesitter and lots of plugins  Includes additional themes for Kitty, Alacritty, iTerm and Fish
 * 【2024-05-21】[entropy-research / Devon](https://github.com/entropy-research/Devon) - Devon: An open-source pair programmer